Customer Story – Dumping Flatbed Trailer

 Thank You For The Story And Photos!

 From the images, this looks like a great trailer.
-Thank you for sharing both the story and the photos.
-This is one to be proud of, for sure.
+Thank you for sharing both the story and the cool photos.
+This is a unique trailer, and certainly one to be proud of, for sure.

 I agree with your assessment of the axle position – back too far.
-If you keep the heaviest loads back, it should be OK.
-Do be aware of the towing limits of your vehicle as it is pretty easy to exceed the tongue weight while being well under the towing weight.
+Of course, it is only a problem if the overall balance or strength becomes a problem.
+Stresses in the tongue might be more than you think, but if you keep the heaviest loads back, it should be OK.
+Do be aware of the towing limits of your vehicle as it is pretty easy to exceed the tongue weight while being well under the max towing weight.

 You have to be pretty brave to paint a work trailer white.
 It looks awesome!
-But it will take some work to keep it looking clean.
+However, it will take some work to keep it looking clean and sharp!

 I do like the deckover as a base for the dumping flatbed trailer.
-Also, the removable sides.
+Also, I really like the removable sides.
 That is a great use of stake pockets, and I especially like that you used metal verticals.
-I see a lot of wood sides with wood verticals which don’t last too long.
-Great job with that.
+I see a lot of wood sides with wood verticals which do not last too long.
+Great job with doing that.

 Overall your Dumping Flatbed Trailer is impressive!
-It looks good, and according to you it functions well.
-Bucking the trend and using a gas powered pump is an interesting idea, and your reasoning is sound.
+It looks good, and according to you, it functions well.
+Bucking the trend and using a gas powered pump is an interesting idea, but your reasoning is sound.
 Good job.

-Again, thank you for sharing flimsy with us – all of us in the DIY build community.
+Again, thank you for sharing Flimsy with us – all of us in the DIY build community.
+Long live Flimsy!

 The Dumping Flatbed Trailer Photo Gallery